nahoj/0pen/README.md

 0pen.ml foo_fighters/ --alpha
 ```

 Play all files under `comedy/`, including dirs and files starting with `+`, picking them indefinitely at random.
 Each subdirectory's probability of being picked is proportional to the s**q**uare root of the total number of (leaf) files it contains.
-As an exception, directories named in `ALL_CAPS` or starting with `@` have their children treated as if they were direct children of the parent directory.
+As an exception, directories named in `ALL_CAPS` or starting with `=` or `:` have their children treated as if they were direct children of the parent directory.

 ```shell
 0pen.ml comedy/ -+ --pick q